-Policy Goal 1.4 Mistake of age is not an available defense under sex trafficking and commercial sexual exploitation of children (CSEC) laws.
+Policy Goal 1.4 Mistake of age is not an available defense in child sex trafficking prosecutions.

-California law prohibits a mistake of age defense in prosecutions for child sex trafficking but not CSEC.
-Pursuant to Cal.
+California law prohibits a mistake of age defense in prosecutions for child sex trafficking.5 Pursuant to Cal.
 Penal Code § 236.1(f) (Human trafficking defined; punishment), "Mistake of fact as to the age of a victim of human trafficking who is a minor at the time of the commission of the offense is not a defense to a criminal prosecution under this section."

-Conversely, Cal.
-Penal Code § 647(l)(1) (Disorderly conduct; punishment for violation) allows for a mistake of age defense in prosecutions under that section, stating,
+5 Conversely, Cal.
+Penal Code § 647(l)(1) (Disorderly conduct; punishment for violation) allows for a mistake of age defense in CSEC prosecutions, subverting the intention of protecting children from commercial sexual exploitation and creating a weakness in laws needed to deter such conduct.
+It states,